-The amount of strategic minerals being prospected and mined in the region is significant, with the industry currently contributing \$4.25 billion annually to output.411 The region's mineral assets remain a competitive advantage, with globally significant quantities of zirconium, niobium, hafnium and other rare earth metals which are in high demand for existing and new technologies.412 Supporting this future growth in resources is a strong commitment to transition to low emissions mining.
+The amount of strategic minerals being prospected and mined in the region is significant, with the industry currently contributing \$4.25 billion annually to output.463 The region's mineral assets remain a competitive advantage, with globally significant quantities of zirconium, niobium, hafnium and other rare earth metals which are in high demand for existing and new technologies.464 Supporting this future growth in resources is a strong commitment to transition to low emissions mining.

-Sector: Social infrastructure
+Infrastructure gap:

-Sub-sector: Education (tertiary)
+Sub-sector: Social infrastructure

-Infrastructure gap: Access to further education and skills training
+Access to further education and skills training

 The Orana region's access to further education and skills training opportunities is mostly centralised within the regional centre of Dubbo.
-Further education and skills training opportunities include TAFE Western, Western College, Charles Sturt University and University of Sydney School of Rural Health.413 In addition, the Royal Flying Doctor service, based in Dubbo, offers a multimillion-dollar flight simulator training facility.
+Further education and skills training opportunities include TAFE Western, Western College, Charles Sturt University and University of Sydney School of Rural Health.465 In addition, the Royal Flying Doctor service, based in Dubbo, offers a multimillion-dollar flight simulator training facility.
 However, the centralisation of services means many young people and workers are required to travel to Dubbo or outside of the region to access further education and skills training.
 Whilst this offering is beneficial to communities in proximity to providers, there is a need to improve access to further education and training for those living in Rural Communities and Remote Areas.

-The region has also identified a number of specific skills shortages, with effective workforce development strategies identified as a key priority.414 The region recognises the importance of delivering the infrastructure required to support innovation, education and skills training required by businesses to prosper and grow.415 Supporting existing and potential providers in this way will enable them to support a more diverse and robust workforce to better address shortages and underpin future growth.
+The region has also identified a number of specific skills shortages, with effective workforce development strategies identified as a key priority.
+The region recognises the importance of delivering the infrastructure required to support innovation, education and skills training required by businesses to prosper and grow.
+Supporting existing and potential providers in this way will enable them to support a more diverse and robust workforce to better address shortages and underpin future growth.

-of residents have a post-secondary qualification.416
+of residents have a post-secondary qualification